Man Arrested For Murder Of North Carolina Teen Hania Aguilar

 A man has been charged for the rape and murder of Hania Aguilar, CNN is reporting.
-Aguilar was a 13-year-old girl in Lumberton, North Carolina when she was kidnapped in her driveway on November 5.
+Aguilar was a 13-year-old girl in Lumberton, North Carolina, when she was kidnapped in her driveway on November 5.
 A man forced her into a nearby car, and an Amber Alert was issued.
 Aguilar’s body was found last week in Lumberton, with the car abandoned 10 miles away.
 Now, 34-year-old Michael Ray McLellan has been arrested for her murder.

 McLellan had attempted to kidnap someone in October, and turned himself in for that crime eight days after kidnapping Aguilar.
 This means he was already in custody when Aguilar’s body was found.
 He is being held at Robeson County Detention Center without bond.
 He was officially charged for Aguilar’s murder only hours before her funeral was held at Lumberton Junior High School in the gymnasium.

 Her mother, Celsa Maribel Hernandez, gave a eulogy and Christina Perri’s “A Thousand Years” played throughout the gym.
-Aguilar’s father, Noé Aguilar, lives in Guatemala and was denied a temporary visa to attend her funeral.
+Aguilar’s father, Noe Aguilar, lives in Guatemala and was denied a temporary visa to attend her funeral.
 According to immigration attorney Naimeh Salem, he was unable to enter the United States because he “didn’t have enough ties to his home country, Guatemala.”

 “I had hoped they would find it in their hearts to let me be there for my daughter’s funeral,” Aguilar’s father said in a phone interview.
 “It’s very sad.
 She was my princess.
 She will always be my princess.”